 Important: once a document orientation is selected, it cannot be changed.

-Documents in Flow are not limited to being a single page; instead, they span horizontally as far as you want them to go like an infinite notebook.
-Because they seamlessly expand as you pan, you can always stay in the zone when you are drawing and writing.
-A new blank page is always there just off-screen to the right.
+Documents in Flow are not limited to being a single page; instead, they span horizontally or vertically as far as you want them to go like an infinite notebook.
+Because they seamlessly expand as you pan, it helps you stay in the zone when you are drawing and writing.
+A new blank page is always just a swipe away.

-Pan left and right across your document by using two fingers.
-A new document can be expanded infinitely to the right.
+Pan your document by using two fingers.
 You can set up gestures for panning in the preferences menu.

 You can hide the interface on the document screen and go fullscreen to give yourself more space to draw.
-The fullscreen button is at the top of the screen in the center.
+The fullscreen button is at the top of the screen.
 By default, the 3 finger tap gesture will activate and cancel fullscreen mode.
 Check out the gesture settings in preferences to customize what shortcuts you can use when the interface is hidden.

 On the gesture preferences screen, you can configure a number of options to suit how you like to use Flow.
 If you have an Apple Pencil, you can choose what happens when you draw with your finger.
 With Apple Pencil 2, you can choose what double tapping it does.

 Tap the arrows at the top of the screen to undo and redo your actions.
 You can configure gestures to undo and redo on the gesture preferences screen from the main menu.

 Documents can be exported in various sizes to the apps and services of your choice.
 This is done at the top of the screen.
 Read more about exporting.